-The ASD Coordinator is also responsible for arranging additional support for the boys on the programme, such as support with social and communication skills, emotional wellbeing and other areas of need.
-The ASD Coordinator is also responsible for passing on knowledge of best practice from the SRP, by providing support and professional development to the teaching and support staff.
+The SRP share best practice from the provision, providing support and professional development to the teaching and support staff.
 This ensures that the most appropriate differentiation is in place within the classroom and across the school, so that students can fully access The Langton's leading educational opportunities.